romansko/supnp/README.md

 Standalone cmake is recommended, IDE's like Visual Studio have built-in support which works, but as cmake in general encourages out-of-source builds and VS writes it's config into the source, cmake-gui should be used on windows.

-All known options have the same meaning as stated in point 10.2.
+All known options have the same meaning as stated previously.
 In Addition, 2 options have been added.

 - DOWNLOAD_AND_BUILD_DEPS: This option is only available if a usable git program was found on your system.
   With this option on, the pthread4w package will be downloaded while configuring the build-env, then it will be build